-The best packable rain jackets can be stashed in a pocket when not needed but will protect you from the rain when required whilst still being breathable
+The best packable rain jackets can be stashed in a pocket when not needed, but will protect you from the rain when required, whilst still being breathable

 Waterproof, breathable and very well cut, the Castelli Squall Shell weighs less than 100g and yet is still fully taped.
-The material is stretchy so it can be close-fitting without feeling restrictive.
+The material is stretchy, so it can be close-fitting without feeling restrictive.

 At just over £100 and just under 100g, the Castelli Squall Shell offers good value for money and excellent performance on the road.
 The fabric is gossamer-light and virtually translucent, yet it has a good element of stretch that provides a non-restrictive fit and is fully taped for total protection against the elements.
 There is a single, large, reflective stripe down the back and a reflective Castelli logo on the left arm.